 How Is It Diagnosed?

 Your doctor will look into your medical history (including past surgeries and treatments) and your current medications and symptoms.
-She'll also give you a complete physical exam.
-She might ask you to take other tests, too, like an MRI, CT scan, or ultrasound to check for fluid build-up.
+They'll also give you a complete physical exam.
+They might ask you to take other tests, too, like an MRI, CT scan, or ultrasound to check for fluid build-up.